THE GIFTS OF REVELATION

-In this piece we shall examine the first group – the Gifts of Revelation (the Word of Knowledge, the Word of Wisdom, and the Discerning of Spirits) and the other groups in the subsequent piece.
+In this piece, we shall examine the first group – the Gifts of Revelation (the Word of Knowledge, the Word of Wisdom, and the Discerning of Spirits) and the other groups in the next piece.

 First, the Word of Knowledge:

-Having the gift of word of knowledge does not imply possessing a perfect, broad, general, unlimited or infinite knowledge about everyone and everything.
-Only God is omniscient (all-knowing) – perfect, unlimited, unsearchable or infinite in knowledge and understanding.
+The gift of word of knowledge does not imply possessing a perfect, broad, general, unlimited, or infinite knowledge about everyone and everything.
+Only God is omniscient (all-knowing) – perfect, absolute, unsearchable, or infinite in knowledge and understanding.

 The Scripture amply testifies to this truth.